 The crowd marched to City Hall.
 The officers, who were ordered to hold the crowd back, began attacking marchers with nightsticks.
 When protestors destroyed several police cars and parts of City Hall, officers used tear gas to stop the riot, and the crowd dispersed.
 The officers’ badges were taped over so their names could not be read.

 Later that night, the police took to Castro Street, raiding a gay bar and attacking people on the streets, many of whom had participated in the march.
 Fifty-nine police officers and 124 protestors were injured.
 Two dozen people were arrested.

 In 2012, the San Francisco Board of Supervisors urged the Secretary of the Navy to name a ship after Milk.
 In 2016, the military branch announced that they would name the new ships after civil rights icons – including Milk.

 The Navy started construction on the ship in December 2019.
-It is the first of six ships that will be in the John Lewis fleet class, led by the USNS John Lewis, named after the civil rights leader of the same name.
+It is the second of six ships that will be in the John Lewis fleet class, led by the USNS John Lewis, named after the civil rights leader of the same name.

 Other ships will be named after suffragist Lucy Stone, abolitionist Sojourner Truth, Supreme Court justice Earl Warren, and Attorney General Robert F. Kennedy.

 Editor’s Note: This story has been updated to reflect a more accurate quote from Eddie Rey than previously included.